peter88213/nvhelp-en/source/project_note_view.rst

 The Project note properties view opens in the right pane when you select a project note in the tree.
-You can edit the title and content of the selected project note.

 Title and content
 -----------------